sashadev-sky/Url-Shortner/README.md

 # URL Shortener

 A simple CLI tool that takes in an arbitrarily-long URL and will shorten it for the user.
-Subsequent users can then give the short URL back to our tool and be redirected to the original URL.
+Subsequent users can then give the short URL back to the tool and be redirected to the original URL.

 ## Overview
 - Written in Ruby.